ephaptic/ephaptic/README.md

     return num1 + num2
 ```

+> [!TIP]
+> If you're experiencing circular imports, feel free to instead import and use the `expose` function from the library instead of the instance.

 Yep, it's really that simple.

 But what if your code throws an error?
 No sweat, it just throws up on the frontend, with the error name.